fermyon/spin/docs/content/sips/00x-cloudevent-trigger.md

 }
 ```

-Creating an HTTP CloudEvents trigger is done by defining the top level application trigger in spin.
+Creating a HTTP CloudEvents trigger is done by defining the top level application trigger in Spin.
 The following code snippet shows the definition of a HTTP CloudEvents trigger.
 ```toml
 # spin.toml
 trigger = { type = "http", base = "/", schema = "cloudevents" }
 ```

-The added `schema` attribute in trigger will tell spin application that it will expect the HTTP request and responses are CloudEvents.
+The added `schema` attribute in trigger will tell Spin application that it will expect the HTTP request and responses are CloudEvents.

 > Note that the `schema` attribute is not the same as the `schema` attribute in the CloudEvents spec.
 The `schema` attribute in the spec is the schema of the payload.